TixieSalander/tixie.name/content/now/02-13-2020-8-03-am/index.md

 For the people on another browser, i should looks like this at the end:

 {{< image src="6f4a5b4a18e3f020.gif" alt="an animated demo of triangle volume control">}}

+Customizing an `input type="range"` is mainly made with pseudo elements, but my main difficulty was making a triangle shape with rounded edges.
+To achieve that i used the very useful property **clip-path**.
+It allow to creates a mask around your element with a shape you choose.
+It could be a polygon, but also a svg path.

+This is this last option that was useful: I've just had to copy/paste my svg path from my UI design app (Figma ❤️) and that was it, i had a beautiful volume control!